 Treadwear indicators are one way to tell when it is time for new tires.
 Treadwear indicators appear when the tires have only 1.6 mm (1/16 in) or less of tread remaining.
-See Tire Inspection \Rightarrow 291 and Tire Rotation \Rightarrow 292.
+See Tire Inspection ⇒ 272 and Tire Rotation ⇒ 273.

 The rubber in tires ages over time.
 This also applies to the spare tire, if the vehicle has one, even if it is never used.
 Multiple factors including temperatures, loading conditions, and inflation pressure maintenance affect how fast aging takes place.
 GM recommends that tires, including the spare if equipped, be replaced after six years, regardless of tread wear.
-The tire manufacture date is the last four digits of the DOT Tire Identification Number (TIN) which is molded into one side of the tire sidewall.
-The first two digits represent the week (01-52) and the last two digits, the vear.
+To identify the age of a tire, use the tire manufacture date which is the last four digits of the DOT Tire Identification Number (TIN) which is molded into one side of the tire sidewall.
+The first two digits represent the week (01-52) and the last two digits, the year.
 For example, the third week of the year 2010 would have a four-digit DOT date of 0310.